Joe91/fun-bots/docs/REVIEW_FINDINGS.md

 ## Open

-**Test in-game: chopper bank direction.** The fix for choppers banking the same way on every turn was made from source only and still needs checking in a live game.

 **I3.
 Table-driven command dispatch.** `Chat.lua` and `UIServer:_onBotEditorEvent` are long `if/elseif` chains.
 A table of `{permission, handler}` per command is shorter and makes a missing permission check obvious.
 Move debug-only commands (`!car`, `!caryaw`, `!cardiff`, `!weap`, `!dbg`, `!perks`, `!objectives`) behind `Registry.DEBUG`.

 **I4.
 Safer persistence (remaining).**